 Source: Mediant – Mediant FinTech Trends Report

 Machine learning algorithms used in finance work best for pattern identification.
 They detect correlations among tons of sequences and events, extracting valuable information that’s camouflaged among vast data sets.
 Such patterns are often missed or simply can’t physically be detected by humans.
-The ability of ML to learn and predict enables FinTech providers to recognize new business opportunities and work out coherent strategies.
+The ability of ML in banking to learn and predict enables FinTech providers to recognize new business opportunities and work out coherent strategies.

 A schematic view of ML in relation to AI and big data analytics